ruggeri/coursera/driverless-car/p2-sign-classification/README.txt

 continued, as well as increase the batch size, too.
 These helped me advance from 5% to 3% misclassification.

-I didn't see a benefit from 1x1 convolutions, but that was before I started using batch normalization.
-I would also like to try the inception-style architecture that LeCun used in his paper.
+I didn't see a benefit from 1x1 convolutions, even after I started using batch normalization.
+I didn't see a real benefit from concatenating the outputs of the second and third convolution layers like they did in the LeCun paper.
+I didn't see any benefit from replacing my 5x5 convolutions with a greater number of 3x3 convolutions either.

 Datafiles live here: